AdvancedServicesEngineeringTUWien2017/HerbalIdentifier/README.md

 # README
-This project contains a mini project for Advanced Services Engineering at the Technical university of vienna
+This project contains a mini project for Advanced Services Engineering at the Technical University of Vienna and should provide an image classification service as well as a manual classification service and retraining the network via a Hadoop Spark computing engine.

 # basic description